Watercolour Painting Materials - Supply Guide

 4-5 Brushes All You Need (sizes can vary):

-• Round size 6 or 8: The workhorse — makes thick and thin lines, and
+• Round size 6 or 8: The workhorse — makes thick and thin lines.

 • Round size 12 or16: Handles both thick and thin strokes, and works for washes.